None-later/postfix/README.md

 # postfix
-Setup Postfix on RedHat Linux servers to enable forwarding root mails to a user group email address
+Setup Postfix on RedHat Linux servers to enable forwarding root mails to email address